Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Controllability capabilities of deep residual networks

-\begin{proof}[Proof of Theorem~\ref{Thm:Controllability}] Consider the control system given in~\eqref{Product}.
+\begin{proof}Consider the control system given in~\eqref{Product}.
 We prove that under the mentioned assumptions, there is a choice of the control inputs $(s,W,b)$ that renders~\eqref{Product} controllable in $ M $.
 It will be sufficient to work with inputs that are piecewise constant, and we can further simplify the analysis by choosing the family of inputs $(s,W,b)$ given by~\eqref{Inputs1} and~\eqref{Inputs2}, where: \begin{itemize} \item the first class of inputs is given by: